ariatemplates/editors-tools/ultimate-poc/src/poc/README.md

-Eclipse plugin client for source code edition tools.
+Root package of the Eclipse plugin code.

 # File system layout